gvwilson/thirdbit/_posts/2010/2010-09-05-games-ill-never-make.md

 </p>

 <p>
   Floating islands are a staple of both fantasy and science fiction, but the only game I've ever seen that used the idea was Metagaming's <a href="http://www.boardgamegeek.com/boardgame/3673/hot-spot"><em>Hot Spot</em></a>.
 Unlike the boiling-rock world of that game, this one would use something like Polynesia as a setting.
 Some people live on volcanic islands, where they farm and mine.
-Others---the nomads of this world---live on mile-wide patches of sargasso-like weed, a kind of woody floating coral.
+Others—the nomads of this world—live on mile-wide patches of sargasso-like weed, a kind of woody floating coral.
 Every few years, the ocean currents sweep some of those floating islands through the fixed ones, which is an opportunity for raiding in both directions.
 </p>

 <p>